A forensic pathologist performing lab work. (c) Jupiterimages/Photos.com/Getty Images

 The first step is to get an undergraduate degree in a medical or science discipline, before completing a four-year medical school program to become a M.D.
 During your undergraduate education, you may choose whatever major you like, but keep in mind that certain classes are required for admission to medical school.
 Be sure to thoroughly research your post-undergrad options and requirements, which vary from institution to institution, before choosing your bachelor curriculum.
 Read our list of forensic pathology schools.

 After you graduate from med school, you will be required to pass a licensing exam to become a M.D.
 Hopefully, after you’ve become a licensed M.D., you’ll be ready to enroll in a four-year residency in anatomic and clinical pathology.
-An extra one-year of forensic pathology residency, will be required afterwards, before ultimately you’ll be allowed to attend your regional pathology and forensic pathology board exams.
+An extra one-year of forensic pathology residency, will be required afterwards, before ultimately you’ll be allowed to attend your exams.
 After you pass these, you’re eligible to enter this career field.

 Forensic Pathologist Salary